ReconCell/smacha/smacha_ros/doc/smacha_ros.rst

 - :doc:`PublishMsgState <API/Templates/PublishMsgState.tpl.py>`: used for publishing userdata ROS message entries to topics.
 - :doc:`PublishObserverMsgState <API/Templates/PublishObserverMsgState.tpl.py>`: used for publishing userdata ROS message entries to topics using an `observer pattern <https://en.wikipedia.org/wiki/Observer_pattern>`_.
-- :doc:`RandomOutcomeState <API/Templates/RandomOutcomeState.tpl.py>`: used for selecting a random outcome from a specified list of outcomes.
 - :doc:`ReadTopicState <API/Templates/ReadTopicState.tpl.py>`: used for reading ROS messages from topics to userdata.
 - :doc:`RecordROSBagState <API/Templates/RecordROSBagState.tpl.py>`: used for recording topic data to `ROS bags <https://wiki.ros.org/Bags>`_.
 - :doc:`ServiceState <API/Templates/ServiceState.tpl.py>`: used for inserting a `ServiceState <http://wiki.ros.org/smach/Tutorials/ServiceState>`_.